 Everything You Need to Know About Your Orange County Well Water

 Roughly 43 million Americans rely on well water for their homes and businesses, and yet many of us take our water — and its source — for granted.
-Well water and municipal Orange County, CA water differ in a few key ways, and it’s important to learn the basics of wells, and well water in the Orange County, CA. That way, you’ll better understand how those differences can impact you if you’re one of the many Americans drinking and using well water regularly.
+Well water and municipal water differ in a few key ways, and it’s important to learn the basics of wells, and Orange County well water.
+That way, you’ll better understand how those differences can impact you if you’re one of the many Americans drinking and using well water regularly.

 What is Well Water, and Where Does it Come From?

 While most common in rural communities, there are some smaller towns that also rely on well sources.
 Well water refers to any water that is sourced from an aquifer or groundwater source.
 These wells collect water that has seeped below the ground’s surface through the space in rock and other minerals to become part of the overall water table.

 They differ from surface water sources in this journey taken through the ground to reach the water table.
 Surface water, by contrast, refers to water collected from lakes, rivers, or built reservoirs.

 The short answer is yes.

 Wells use the single, unregulated source of a private or semi-private well, and many wells are individually owned and maintained.
 City or municipal water, on the other hand, is managed and monitored by the city’s water board and may be sourced from one or more locations.
 City water is also heavily regulated, regularly tested, and may come with additives like chlorine or fluoride, depending on where you live.
 Well water treatment, typically, has none of these characteristics.

 The type of well you have is most commonly determined by how deep the water table is in your area — or how deep you need to go before you hit water.
 Well types can also determine the kind of maintenance and upkeep you’ll need to ensure your water is safe.